freerange/site/soups/weeknotes/week-497.snip.markdown

 Week 497
 ========

-Chris L was on holiday on Tuesday and James was still away on his extended break.
+Chris L was on holiday on Tuesday and I was still away on my extended break.

 Most of the week we continued to be busy working on the Trainline project which we started a couple of weeks ago.